cat-bro/gxtk/README.md

 **get_tool_details.py**

 Filter a list of all installed tools on Galaxy based on repository name or tool display name.
 Results are returned as tab separated values.
-If an admin API key is supplied, the result includes the name of the tool's conda environment if there is one.
+If an admin API key is supplied and the -e flag included, the result includes the name of the tool's conda environment if there is one.

 ```
 usage: get_tool_details.py [-h] [-n NAME] [-N DISPLAY_NAME] [-v VERSION] [-o OWNER] [-z] [--all] [-e] [-g GALAXY_URL] [-a API_KEY] [-p PROFILE] [-t TOOL_IDS [TOOL_IDS ...]] [-s]